Radio in the Flemish Community: Private radio

-For decades, private entities weren't legally allowed to operate radio stations in Flanders.
-Today, three types of radio stations are recognized by the Flemish broadcasting regulator: national, regional, local and other.
+For decades, private entities were not legally allowed to operate radio stations in Flanders.
+Today, four types of radio stations are recognized by the Flemish broadcasting regulator: national, regional, local and other.

 National broadcasters

 The following radio stations currently have "national" coverage status, meaning their coverage area spans the entire Flemish Community.

 The frequencies for Nostalgie were originally zoned for regional use.
 In March 2008, Antwerpen 1, Radio Go, Radio Mango and Radio Contact Vlaanderen jointly started broadcasting Nostalgie on their frequencies.
-On March 8, 2010 the station took over some of the frequencies of EXQI FM in Limburg.
+On March 8, 2010, the station took over some of the frequencies of EXQI FM in Limburg.
 This effectively created a new national broadcaster.

 Local broadcasters

 Despite a significant amount of locally zoned FM frequencies, many local broadcast organizations choose to work together to form a network.
-Such franchises are known as ketenradio's (or "chain" radio stations).
+Such a franchise is known as ketenradio (or "chain" radio station).
 The individual frequencies of a radio network usually broadcast exactly the same output, save for localized commercials and the occasional mandatory regional news bulletin.
 Examples of networked radio stations include: